Table of Contents

 5. Lay down rugs

 Not only may sound bounce off walls, but it can also bounce off hard surfaces like your floor.
-Floors occupy a substantial portion of the room and echo sound waves, open areas of the floor even more so.
+Floors occupy a substantial portion of the room and echo sound waves; open areas of the floor even more so.
 If you have a floor with a solid surface in your room made of either wood, laminate, or even tile, the easiest solution is to use an area rug to assist the absorption of sounds.
 A huge plus?
 You can choose one that suits your artistic personality with a variety of décor options!
 Given the higher thickness, note that thick carpets are preferable to thin rugs.

 6. Wall hanging sound-proof panels

-Sound is both reflected and amplified by firm surfaces such as drywall caulks, angular panels, plaster, and tiles.
-As a result, it's only natural for soft surfaces to absorb sound, making spaces with soft rugs, tapestries, and cushions, much quieter. thick blankets or quilts can also be used to cover walls in artistic ways.
+Sound is both reflected and amplified by firm surfaces such as drywall, caulks, angular panels, plaster, and tiles.
+As a result, it's only natural for soft surfaces to absorb sound, making spaces with soft rugs, tapestries, and cushions, much quieter.
+Thick blankets or quilts can also be used to cover walls in artistic ways.
 You can also use sound absorption panels on your walls as well as ceilings, but the look of the room will be much more industrial or corporate than homely.
-That said if you are looking at noise-dampening materials, be sure to explore others such as the dense polyester fibre, soft foam rubber, cork etc, that are generally used to construct such soundproofing panels.
+That said if you are looking at noise-dampening materials, be sure to explore others such as the dense polyester fibre, soft foam rubber, cork, etc., that are generally used to construct such soundproofing panels.

 7. Wall-length bookcases

 If you have always aspired to create a quiet library at home, here is a way to hit two targets with a single arrow.
-As natural soundproofing materials, an array of books on ceiling-to-floor or wall-length bookcases work pretty efficiently in creating that pin-drop-silence atmosphere in the library/workroom.
-Not only do they work as a second wall, but also educate and entertain us at the same time.
+As natural soundproofing materials, an array of books on ceiling-to-floor or wall-length bookcases works pretty efficiently in creating that pin-drop-silence atmosphere in the library/workroom.
+Not only do they work as a second wall, but they also educate and entertain us at the same time.
 Quite literally genius if you ask me!

 8. Plug door sweeps

 Regardless of how much effort you put into soundproofing your room, none of it will be of any use if you do not take care of the doors.
-It is usually the bottom of the doors that bring in a lot of outside noise into the room.
-The best way to deal with it is to get a door sweep that can be glued or nailed to the side and bottom edges of the door.
+It is usually the bottom of the doors that brings in a lot of outside noise into the room.
+The best way to deal with it is to get a door sweep that can be [pglued or nailed to the side and bottom edges of the door.
 Sweeps are typically made up of plastic, metal, rubber, or a combination of them all, coming with self-adhesive options.
-Alternatively, you can also make DIY draft blockers underneath the doors and secure them with Velcro tapes.
+Alternatively, you can also make DIY draft blockers underneath the doors and secure them with Velcro tape.

 9. Soundproof paint